theos/theos-wiki/Installation.md

 Again — don’t forget the prerequisites listed in the table above!

 ## Installation
+> **⚠️ Warning if installing Theos on iOS:** The `git` command below currently won’t work due to a GitHub change that made it incompatible with Telesphoreo’s version of OpenSSL. saurik is working on an update.
+See [issue #293](https://github.com/theos/theos/issues/293) for more information and a workaround.

 Decide where you want to install Theos.
 We recommend `~/theos` or a similar directory that is in a location you can write to without having to use `sudo`.

 You must set the `$THEOS` variable in your environment, and export it so `make` will see its value when you run it.
 Edit `~/.bash_profile` (or equivalent for your shell of choice) and add this, replacing `~/theos` with the full path to where Theos is installed if you chose another place: